5 Parenting Styles Every Modern Parent Should Know

 Which Style Is Right for You?

 There is no single "correct" parenting style, and the most effective parents rarely fit neatly into one category.
-A 2020 study in Parenting: Science and Practice found that flexibility — adjusting your approach based on context, your child's temperament, and the situation — predicted better outcomes than rigid adherence to any single style.
+The temperament and goodness-of-fit literature (Thomas & Chess, 1977; subsequent work on differential susceptibility) suggests that adjusting your approach to your child's temperament and the situation produces better outcomes than rigid adherence to any single framework.

 Here is a practical way to think about it: